mjungmath/mjungmath.github.io/_posts/2020-04-22-replanting.md

 ![pomegranate](/assets/images/bonsai/2020-04/punica_inside.jpg)

-The trunk of my *ficus tree*, on the other hand, has developed magnificently with with a glimpse of a nebari:
+The trunk of my *ficus tree*, on the other hand, has developed magnificently with a glimpse of a nebari:

 ![ficus benjamini nebari](/assets/images/bonsai/2020-04/ficus_outside_nebari.jpg)